 - "Puzzlin' Evidence" name-drops CBS, ABC, Time, and Newsweek.
 The song title itself is also taken from a character in the lore for the Church of the SubGenius, in which "Puzzlin' Evidence" is the name of the man who assassinates figurehead J.R.
 "Bob" Dobbs.

-- The track name "Radio Head" might ring a bell to younger listeners, given that it served as the namesake of one of the most popular alternative rock bands of the mid-1990's.
+- The track name "Radio Head" might ring a bell to younger listeners, given that it served as the namesake of one of the most popular alternative rock bands since the mid-1990s.
 During his induction of Radiohead into the 2019 Rock 'n' Roll Hall of Fame, David Byrne expressed a longstanding lighthearted sense of bewilderment at the fact that they chose that particular song, bemusedly describing it as a Tex-Mex ditty that he never held in much regard.

 - Title-Only Chorus: "Hey Now".